zigius/docs/content/docs/reference/pkg/kubernetes/admissionregistration/v1beta1/mutatingwebhookconfigurationlist.md

         <span class="property-indicator"></span>
         <span class="property-type">Dictionary&lt;string, string&gt;</span>
     </dt>
-    <dd>{{% md %}}Annotations is an unstructured key value map stored with a resource that may be set by external tools to store and retrieve arbitrary metadata.
+    <dd>Annotations is an unstructured key value map stored with a resource that may be set by external tools to store and retrieve arbitrary metadata.
 They are not queryable and should be preserved when modifying objects.
-More info: http://kubernetes.io/docs/user-guide/annotations{{% /md %}}</dd>
+More info: http://kubernetes.io/docs/user-guide/annotations</dd>

     <dt class="property-optional"
             title="Optional">